The trouble with ceasefires

 How Putin’s bombers are raising the stakes

-Russian President Vladimir Putin has dramatically raised the stakes across the Middle East by launching his jets on rebel and Islamic State targets in Syria
+Vladimir Putin has dramatically raised the stakes across the Middle East by launching his jets on IS targets in Syria, says University of Melbourne expert

 The refugee boats keep coming, but we’re making a difference